Church Historian and Recorder: History

 This office is based on revelations to Joseph Smith calling for keeping records and preparing a church history.
 Oliver Cowdery, the first in this position, originally recorded meeting minutes, patriarchal blessings, membership information, priesthood ordinations, and a kind of narrative church history.
 For a time, the callings of Church Historian and Church Recorder were separate, but in 1842 these callings were merged and now the Church Historian also acts as the Church Recorder.

 In 1972, the Church Historian's Office was renamed to become the Historical Department.
 In 2000, this department was merged with the Family History Department to become the Family and Church History Department.
 On March 12, 2008, the Church Historian separated again from the Family History Department to become the Church History Department.

 While the majority of Church Historians and Recorders have been general authorities of the church, there have been some exceptions to the practice.

-Assistants

-Church Historians and Recorders have often been assisted by individuals called to the position of Assistant Church Historian.
-Research assistants and other personnel are also usually employed within the Church Historian's Office, but the Church Historian and Assistant Church Historian(s) are the only ones to hold priesthood callings.